Karimnagar Lok Sabha constituency

-Bandi Sanjay Kumar of Bharatiya Janata Party is currently representing the constituency.
+Bandi Sanjay of Bharatiya Janata Party is currently representing the constituency.

 History

 Since its inception in 1952 Karimnagar seat is a Congress stronghold, various political outfits like the Telangana Praja Samithi, Bharatiya Janata Party and the Telugu Desam Party have won it during different general elections.

 After the formation of Telangana Rashtra Samithi the seat has been won by Kalvakuntla Chandrashekar Rao, the founder of TRS during the Telangana Agitation he won thrice from the constituency with huge margin.

 Assembly segments

 Karimnagar Lok Sabha constituency presently comprises the following Legislative Assembly segments: